 With respect to Ms. Baldock's target bonus opportunity for 2021, consistent with 2020, 50% is earned based on the Company's Adjusted EBITDA performance goals and 50% is earned based on the achievement of certain goals associated with the Company's acquisition and divesture activity.
 With respect to the target bonus opportunity of Mr. Goodwin for 2021, consistent with 2020, 50% is earned based on the Company's Adjusted EBITDA performance goals and 50% is earned based on the achievement of performance goals specific to the ASC Group over which Mr. Goodwin is President.
-With respect to Mr. Taparo's target bonus opportunity for 2021, consistent with 2020, 50% is earned based on the Company's Adjusted EBITDA performance goals and 50% is earned based on the achievement of certain goals associated with Company's physician recruitment efforts.
+With respect to Mr. Taparo's target bonus opportunity for 2021, consistent with 2020, 50% is earned based on the Company's Adjusted EBITDA performance goals and 50% is earned based on the achievement of performance goals and 50% is earned based on the achievement of performance goals and 50% is earned based on the achievement of performance goals and 50% is earned based on the achievement of performance goals and 50% is earned based on the Company's Adjusted EBITDA performance goals and 50% is earned based on the achievement of certain goals associated with Company's Adjusted EBITDA performance goals and 50% is earned based on the achievement of certain goals associated with Company's physician recruitment efforts.
 Notwithstanding the foregoing, if the Company's Adjusted EBITDA is less than the threshold, no cash incentive award may be earned by the NEOs.